alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces/theory-of-operation-v1.md

 shall be used for discovery of the HAE service framework instead.

 _Figure 5_ illustrates a typical discovery call flow for HAE service framework.
-As already explained, checing to see About announcement supports the HAE service framework will be the first step in discovery.
+As already explained, checking to see if About announcement supports the HAE service framework will be the first step in discovery process.
 After that, the controller will examine the DeviceDescription metadata field to see if the controllee supports HAE device(s) of interest.
 As a further step, the controller can check if the discovered HAE device(s) supports interfaces of interest.

 ![](hae_discovery_call_flow.png)